Open to people aged 50+

 Thursdays | 10am – 1.30pm | 31 August, 7, 14, 21 September

 PERFORMANCES | Friday 22 September 2017 | Number and times of performances TBC

 FEES | Participant Fee €50

 ABOUT NOELLE BROWN

 Noelle has been an actor since 1987 and has worked extensively in theatre, film, televsion and radio.
 She began directing and writing for theatre in 2002.
 Her play POSTSCRIPT, co-written with Michèle Forbes, and in which Noelle performs, was part of the Dublin Fringe Festival 2013 and was nominated for the Fishamble New Writing Award and the Bewleys Little Gem Award.
 POSTSCRIPT, toured Ireland for six weeks in 2014 and in 2015 played at the Centre Culturel Irlandais Paris.
-Noelle is currently writing a screen play.
+POSTSCRIPT will play at the Abbey Theatre (Peacock) in June 2017.

 Foxy, her second play, premiered at Project Arts Centre in October 2015.